vitwit/matic-jagar/INSTRUCTIONS.md

  sudo nano /lib/systemd/system/prometheus.service
  ```

- Copy-paste the following and make any relevant changes
+ Copy-paste the following and replace the <user> variable with your user.

  ```
  [Unit]